Stella Pulo

 SEASHELLS

 Hey!
 You only picked some of us up to take home in that bright red plastic beach bucket of yours.
 How come?
 We all got washed up onto that large sandy beach you love to walk on.
-We all like to feel wanted and useful, right?
+We all like to feel wanted, right?
 Even if we don’t all look perfect.
 Cracked and broken ones like me like to feel useful, too, and we are.
 Make no mistake!
 Sometimes, we’re broken on purpose to create brilliant, colorful mosaics, and to form patterns around mirror frames and on furniture; to fancy stuff up.

-The perfect ones look pretty in a glass bowl on the edge of your bathtub, make pretty necklaces, earrings, brooches and hair pieces, and decoration for your belts, hats and handbags.
-And on jewelry boxes and ornaments.
+The perfect ones look pretty in a glass bowl on the edge of your bathtub, make pretty necklaces, earrings, brooches and hair pieces, and decoration for your belts, hats and handbags, and on jewelry boxes and ornaments.
 “Shell Art,” they call it.
 And, in some places, shells are added to the clothes of kings, queens and tribal elders.
 Makes them look pretty good, if I may say so myself.

 And we have history, oh yeah.
 Some of us small, easy to carry seashells were once used like money, “Cowry,” they called us.
 They made tools and oil lamps out of us and they used large conch shells as bowls, and even bathtubs.
 Can you believe that?
 And large snail shells were used as musical instruments.
 The ones you blow.
 Like trumpets.
 Yep, we come in all shapes and sizes.